 Day 4: Tundra Helicopter Flight / Exploring Churchill's History & Culture

-On the ground, explore the town of Churchill, where the Hudson’s Bay Company established the Prince of Wales Fort across the Churchill River in 1717 as part of its fur-trading network across the Canadian North.
+Later we explore the town of Churchill, where the Hudson’s Bay Company established the Prince of Wales Fort across the Churchill River in 1717 as part of its vast fur-trading network across the Canadian North.
 Indigenous people were here much earlier, and they still hold an important presence in the cultural life of Churchill.
-We have opportunities to meet local people and hear firsthand about the heritage and traditions of the Inuit, Metis and Dene, including on a visit to the Itsanitaq Museum.
+We'll meet local people and hear firsthand about the heritage and traditions of the Inuit, Metis and Dene, including on a visit to the Itsanitaq Museum.
 We also learn about regional ecology from resident naturalists and a local dog musher—entertaining "science lessons" that may just inspire the next young Arctic explorer.

 Day 5: Churchill / Winnipeg

 Day 6: Winnipeg / Depart

 After breakfast, transfer to the airport for homeward flights.